UMGB 75x28 [M10x3] GW F200 GOLD +Lina GOBLIN / N42

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices and other modern machines.
+- Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: